embumila/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Printing alphabetic lowercase and then the upercase
+Printing all aphabetics in lowercase except e and  q